In the past three months we’ve worked with over 250 people to get creative with code and explore how tech affects the way we talk.

 — Signals (@signalsmedia) April 4, 2019

 The next step of the Bit Time project is to take these reoccurring themes and ideas and develop them into an interactive exhibition.
-Signals will be working with four digital artists; Emily Godden, Dave Norton, Henry Driver and Sophie Gresswell who will augmenting two phone box sized structures/totems with interactive experiences – all based on the ideas captured during our earlier workshops.
+Working with four digital artists; Emily Godden, Dave Norton, Henry Driver and Sophie Gresswell we built two phone box sized structures/totems with interactive experiences – all based on the ideas captured during our earlier workshops.